Your Demise: History

-The band was formed in 2003 with them playing shows at their local St Albans youth club, The Pioneer Club.
-Various demos and EPs were recorded and handed out for free over the next couple of years until You Only Make Us Stronger was recorded and self-released by the band.
+The band was formed in 2004 with them playing shows at the horn & St Albans youth club, The Pioneer Club.
+Various demos and EPs were recorded and handed out for free over the next couple of years until You Only Make Us Stronger was recorded and self-released by the band on Mind Rugby Records.
 This was followed by The Blood Stays on the Blade, released by Thirty Days of Night Records in 2008.

 Your Demise recorded their Visible Noise debut between 16 November 2008 and 13 January 2009 at Outhouse Studios in Reading, England.
 The band released their second album Ignorance Never Dies in April 2009.
 The band embarked on a 3-week tour of Europe and the UK, starting 20 April 2009, with Deez Nuts, More Than Life and Lower Than Atlantis.
 The band then signed with Earache Records in North America, and with Shock Records in Australia.

 Since the release of Ignorance Never Dies, the band split from vocalist George Noble and recruited former Centurion frontman Ed McRae.
 Shortly afterward, Your Demise toured the UK and Europe with Misery Signals in August and September 2009 and then continued to tour Scandinavia with Raised Fist in early October, followed by a European run with The Devil Wears Prada.

 The band finished recording their third album on 16 June 2010.
 It was released on 20 September in the UK, Japan and Europe.
 In the U.S. it was released on 25 October.
 The album is called The Kids We Used to Be and they showcased some of the new songs at Download Festival 2010 and have been playing them on tour since.

 On 6 September 2011 the band announced via Facebook that their fourth album will be called The Golden Age.
 On 4 January 2012, the release date was confirmed as 26 March 2012, along with details of guest vocalists.

 On 7 February, the band released their new EP Cold Chillin', a 4 track follow up to The Golden Age, and their first release since parting ways with Visible Noise.
 Karma was the lead single, which was released as a free download and a video was made for it.